 How do I view my Cost of Attendance?

-To view your Cost of Attendance, log in to your my.nmsu.edu account and find your Award Overview under Financial Aid.
+To view your Cost of Attendance, log in to your my.nmsu.edu account and find your Award Overview under the Financial Aid section under Quick Links.

 Tuition and Fees will be determined based on the exact cost of the program (Undergraduate/Graduate) in which you are enrolled, and the credit hours you are taking in a single semester.